BenFradet/benfradet.github.io/_posts/2015-12-16-Exploring-spark.ml-with-the-Titanic-Kaggle-competition.md

-I, then, wanted to represent the family size of each passenger with the help of the `Parch` column (which represents the number of parents/children aboard the Titanic) and the `SibSp` column which represents the number of siblings/spouses
+I, then, wanted to represent the family size of each passenger with the help of the `Parch` column (which represents the number of parents/children aboard the Titanic) and the `SibSp` column (which represents the number of siblings/spouses aboard):
-aboard:

 {% highlight scala %}
 val familySize: ((Int, Int) => Int) = (sibSp: Int, parCh: Int) => sibSp + parCh + 1